abbyevewilliams/map-pipeline/README.md

 # A snakemake pipeline for the Norfolk Island Zosterops project
 *Abby Williams, University of Oxford, 2025*

-A pipeline for mapping raw Illumina sequencing reads from avian museum samples to the *Zosterops lateralis* pseudochromosome assembly.
+A pipeline for cleaned sequencing reads from avian museum samples to the *Zosterops lateralis* pseudochromosome assembly.
+This pipeline is specialised to work with merged, paired-end reads that have already been cleaned using e.g. [nf-polish](https://github.com/MozesBlom/nf-polish).

 ---

 **Workflow**

-Specific steps are outlined below:
+Main steps are outlined below:
-1. Index the genome using BWA-MEM2
-2. Map reads to the *Zosterops lateralis* pseudochrome assembly using BWA-MEM2
+1. Map reads to the *Zosterops lateralis* pseudochrome assembly using [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2)
-3. Deduplication using PicardMarkDuplicates
+2. Deduplication of merged paired end reads using [DeDup](https://github.com/apeltzer/DeDup)
-4. Calculate mapping stats and depth using Samtools
+3. Calculate mapping stats and depth using [Samtools](https://github.com/samtools/samtools)
-5. Assess DNA damage using MapDamage2
+4. Assess DNA damage using [MapDamage2](https://github.com/ginolhac/mapDamage)

 ---